Fagerhaugen

-Fagerhaug or Fagerhaugen is a village in Oppdal municipality in Trøndelag county, Norway.
+Fagerhaugen is a village in Oppdal Municipality in Trøndelag county, Norway.
 The village is located along the European route E6 highway, about 12 km northeast of the village of Oppdal.
-Fagerhaug is located just south of the municipal border with Rennebu.
+Fagerhaugen is located just south of the municipal border with Rennebu Municipality.
 In 1921, Fagerhaug Church was built in the village.

-Fagerhaug previously had a train station along the Dovrebanen railway line, but the station is no longer in use.
+Fagerhaugen previously had a train station along the Dovrebanen railway line, but the station is no longer in use.